hyorman/ragnarok/README.md

 - 🔍 **Semantic Chunking**: Hierarchical chunking based on document structure (headings) with smart boundaries and overlap
 - 🗂️ **Context Preservation**: Each chunk includes its heading path (e.g., "Memory Allocation → Malloc → Performance")
 - 🤖 **Copilot Integration**: Register as an LLM tool that Copilot can query
-- 🔒 **Secure Storage**: Vector database stored in VSCode secret storage
+- 💾 **Efficient Storage**: Per-topic file storage - only loads what you need
 - ⚙️ **Configurable**: Choose from multiple embedding models

 ## Installation